readingcapital/readingcapital.github.io/volume-1/index.md

 With the use of *big machinery* capital emancipates itself from the limits of individual skill and the human body.
 Tools are revolutionised and turn into a modern system of machinery where human "hands" only support it.
-The conditions and form of labour is dictated to the work by the objective existence in the machinery.
+The conditions and form of labour is dictated to the worker by the objective existence in the machinery.
 The tool dictates the worker how to work — the machine applies the worker.

-The machine replaces the worker who operates single tools, replacement of human strength by forces of nature.
+The machine replaces the worker who operates single tools, replacement of human body strength by the application of forces of nature.

 The purpose of this operation is not a more pleasant production process or more free time due to increases in productivity.
 The purpose is to reduce necessary